Unite & STRENGTHEN

 Our seven-week prayer campaign this year focuses on spiritual renewal, starting with personal renewal and culminating in prayer for the promised renewal and restoration of the Jewish people, as foretold by the prophet Joel:

-We've created a digital Omer guide to help direct your daily prayer.
+We've created a digital Omer guide to help direct your daily prayers through these seven weeks.

 This July 16-19 the Union comes together for our annual Summer Family Conference, centered on the theme, A Future and a Hope.